daviebadger/notes/languages/programming/python/python.rst

        >>> x.index(4)
        Traceback (most recent call last):
          File "<stdin>", line 1, in <module>
-       NameError: name 'š' is not defined
+       ValueError: 4 is not in list

 * ``.insert(index, item)``